 Many women wish to regain the youthful shape and contour of their breasts.
-These women complain that loss of skin elasticity, gravity and other factors such as weight loss, pregnancy and breast-feeding have changed the shape and firmness of their breasts.
-Discontent with their saggy or droopy breasts, women want to know what they can do to have a more “perky” and firm breast shape.
-When women consult with Dr. Mills about a breast lift or mastopexy, they are generally looking to accomplish one of two things (or a combination of both).
-The first goal is to replace the fullness in the upper pole of the breast that they have lost.
-In this case, an implant is typically required to achieve your desired results.
-(Refer to section on breast augmentation.)
-The other goal that women typically have is to lift the nipple that may have started to droop.
-If you fall into this second category of women, you are likely a good candidate for a breast lift to enhance the shape and contour your droopy breasts.
+Loss of skin elasticity, gravity, and other factors such as weight loss, pregnancy, and breastfeeding can ultimately change the shape and firmness of the breasts, leading to a lack of self-confidence in one’s appearance.
+Discontent with sagginess and droopiness affecting the breasts, women want to know what they can do to have a more “perky” and firm breast shape.
+When women consult with board-certified plastic surgeon Daniel C. Mills, MD about a breast lift—or mastopexy—they are generally looking to accomplish one of two things (or a combination of both).
+The first goal is to replace the fullness in the upper poles of the breasts that they have lost.
+In this case, implants via breast augmentation are typically required to achieve the desired results.
+The other goal that women are often looking to meet is to lift the nipples that may have started to droop.
+If you fall into this second category, you are likely a good candidate for a breast lift to enhance the shape and contour of your breasts.

 There are varied incisional approaches for lifting the breast, including the crescent, standard and flip-flop mastopexy.
 During your consultation, Dr. Mills will evaluate your case individually and suggest how to best meet your goals.
 If you are a good candidate for a breast lift, Dr. Mills will determine which approach would be best based upon how much your nipple needs to be lifted and how much upper pole fullness is needed.
 Typically, Dr. Mills makes an incision around the nipple-areolar complex and in the crease just under the breast.